stryan/materia/README.md

 3. When updated files are found in the source repository it updates the installed versions and restarts services accordingly
 4. And when a component is not longer assigned to a host, it stops all related services and removes the resources, keeping things nice and tidy.

+See the [Documentation site](https://primamateria.systems) for more details, or read on for a quick start.

 # Install

 ## From source
 Build from source using `mise build`.
 By default this will generate binaries for amd64 and arm64.

 If you'd like to build without mise, you can do so through the normal go methods such as: `go build -ldflags="-w -s" -o bin/materia-arm64 ./cmd/materia/`

+## From Binary

+Grab a release for your architecture from the releases page; the static binaries should work on any relatively recent Linux distro.

 ## With Podman